hjmegens/hjmegens.github.io/_posts/2021-11-06-The-PAL1-RIOT-expansion.md

 <img src="https://github.com/hjmegens/hjmegens.github.io/blob/master/_posts/figures/RIOT/FBoK_title.png?raw=true" alt="fig1" style="width: 400px;"/>

 You can turn your KIM-1 into a stopwatch.
 The author even details he made the intervals precise to 1 second up to 50 microseconds.
-And, crucially, it makes use of the same (R)RIOT I wanted to use for the I/O, so maybe I could use some tricks to achieve two learning goals in one go: using the RIOT for I/O **AND** timer functions.
+And, crucially, it makes use of the same (R)RIOT I wanted to use for the I/O, so maybe I could use some tricks from the Timer program to achieve two learning goals in one go: using the RIOT for I/O **AND** timer functions.

 <img src="https://github.com/hjmegens/hjmegens.github.io/blob/master/_posts/figures/RIOT/Timer1.png?raw=true" alt="fig1" style="width: 400px;"/>